Who we are

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

-Third party Review platforms such as Trustpilot will also store cookies on your browser.
+Third party service providers such as Mailchimp and Review platforms such as Trustpilot will also store cookies on your browser.

 Embedded content from other websites and our Social Media presence.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Your interaction and communication with us through our Social Media presence on Facebook, Instagram and Twitter.

 See paragraph below

 What we use your information for and the legal bases for processing

 We may store and use your personal information for the purposes of: